-4 meetings in 2017
+4 meetings in 2018

-Neal J. Keating (Chair)

-Anthony J. Guzzi Judith F. Marks John G. Russell Richard J. Swift
+Neal J. Keating (Chair) Anthony J. Guzzi Judith F. Marks John G. Russell Richard J. Swift\

-- Develops the Company's corporate governance guidelines and monitors adherence to its principles - · Approves related person transactions - Evaluates director independence and compensation - Identifies qualified individuals to become Board members, recommends nominees for election or appointment to the Board and oversees the Board's and management's performance evaluation and succession planning process
+- Develops the Company's corporate governance guidelines and monitors adherence to its principles - Approves related person transactions - Evaluates director independence and compensation - Identifies qualified individuals to become Board members, recommends nominees for election or appointment to the Board and oversees the Board's and management's performance evaluation and succession planning process - Mr. Swift will not be standing for re-election at the 2019 Annual Meeting because he has reached the mandatory retirement age under our Guidelines.

-See the "Director Independence" and "Director Nomination Process" sections on pages 19 and 20 for more information on the actions taken by the Committee in these areas.
+See the "Director Independence" and "Director Nomination Process" sections on pages 16 and 17 for more information on the actions taken by the Committee in these areas.